DaveG-P/CIS-6-Introduction-to-Programming/README.md

 1 - First Program: A simple user input program.
 2 - STARS: A program that accepts an integer from the user and then prints a diagram of stars from a function 2n.
 3 - Calculator: A program that directs a cashier how to give change.
+4 - Fancy Printer: A program that asks a users name adds hello and is surrounded by a box of stars.